aws-samples/istio-on-eks/modules/04-security/ingress-security/README.md

 The application gateway definition is patched to add a server route for HTTPS traffic on port 443.

-Describe the `gateway` resource and verify that there are routes for port 80 and port 443 respectively.
+**Describe the `gateway` resource and verify that there are routes for port 80 and port 443 respectively**

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 kubectl get gateway/productapp-gateway -n workshop -o jsonpath='{.spec.servers}' | jq -r